ICAMS/python-ace/docs/pacemaker/install.md

 Install it using the following commands:

-1. Install Tensorflow
+1. Install Tensorflow (newer version should be also compatible)
 ```
-pip install tensorflow==2.8.0 # newer version should be also compatible
+pip install tensorflow==2.8.0
 ```

 2. Download the `tensorpotential` from [this repository](https://github.com/ICAMS/TensorPotential).